Mericam/exposure-fusion/README.md

 - downsample.m
 - pyramid_filter.m

-Subdirectory 'House' contains a sample dataset (photos by Min H. Kim)
+Subdirectory 'house' contains a sample dataset (photos by Min H. Kim, as used in the paper)